Equity release isn’t a tricky concept if you know the right terminology. There are so many terms that recurringly pop up, but what do they mean?

-Loan to value1 refers to the portion or percentage of your house value that you’re borrowing.
+Loan to value refers to the portion or percentage of your house value that you’re borrowing.
 So, if you borrow £30,000 against your home and its value is £100,000, the LTV would be 30%, for example.

 When we look at most equity release schemes, they’ll let you withdraw money as one lump-sum cash amount.
 This is in contrast with taking out smaller amounts more regularly.

-The government offers some benefits to those who show that their income and capital doesn’t exceed the limit.
+The government offers some benefits to those who show that their income and capital don’t exceed the limit.
 So, if you want to know who is and isn’t able to support themselves in this way, the UK government will look at their means.

 PRO TIP: Never use an equity release provider that is not a member of the council!